ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-docker-selenium-hub.md

        - /dev/shm:/dev/shm
      privileged: true

+Some side notes in case you follow this step:
 - Notice that you are using debug versions and you are mapping the network ports of the browser images.
-- You will need a vnc-client like Tigervnc ,VNC Viewer for Google Chrome or any other favorite client of your choice.
+- You need a VNC-client like Tigervnc, VNC Viewer for Google Chrome or any other favorite client of your choice.
-- For Chrome you use as the address: localhost:5900 (or machinename/ip:5900) with password "secret"
+- For Chrome you use as address: localhost:5900 (or machinename/ip:5900) with password "secret"
-- For Firefox you use: localhost:5901 (or machinename/ip:5901) with password "secret"
+- For Firefox you use as address: localhost:5901 (or machinename/ip:5901) with password "secret"
 - You cannot scale using this configuration.
-- Be aware that vnc is not a very secure protocol, you might not want to open this port for the world.
+- Be aware that VNC is not a secure protocol, you might not want to open this port for the world.

+Congratulations you have finished setting up a local docker selenium hub.
+The next how-to is [How to setup a Local Selenoid hub](setup-local-selenoid-hub).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
+We advise you to follow the predefined structure.